 Microchip technology has since replaced the UPC as the most likely candidate for the introduction of a cashless society and thus the mark of the beast.
 While there have been various experiments with human microchipping on a limited basis, there remains a strong objection to the development only partly for biblical reasons.
 Others are deeply uneasy over the potential for intrusive surveillance and whether such technology would be forced on the public.
 In response, several states have passed legislation forbidding companies from requiring employees to be microchipped for their internal security systems.

 This is where covid-19 comes in.
 In the past several weeks, suspicion of a sinister conspiracy behind the development of a coronavirus vaccine has been spurred on by a comment from Bill Gates on March 18.
 As part of a Reddit forum, Gates noted that in the future “digital certificates” could trace who had recently been tested or who had received a vaccine (when one is developed) making it possible for business to resume as usual.
 By the next day, a rumor had begun to circulate that these digital certificates would include microchipping.
 On March 22, 2020, the first of several videos—this one entitled, “Bill Gates, the Quantum Dot Tattoo, and the Mark of the Beast,” appeared, associating these ideas with the Mark of the Beast.
 The video was produced by TruNews, an outlet run by Rick Wiles who, one RD contributor recently wrote, has a “solid record of antisemitism, racism, and homophobia,” in his piece on the outlet having several times received press credentials from the Trump administration.
-A similar video posted on March 29, 2020, has nearly a million and a half views in mid-April.
+A similar video posted on March 29, 2020 [and since removed from YouTube — ed], has nearly a million and a half views in mid-April.

 After watching and reading dozens of renditions of this conspiracy claim, it’s evident that while the specifics vary, the basic argument is consistent.
 The vaccine will be coupled with one of two projects that the Bill and Melinda Gates Foundation has played a role in funding.
 In the first scenario, the vaccine will be injected and tracked via quantum dot technology which, as one video explains, consists of “an invisible tattoo which is only visible through the use of this special smartphone camera app and filter.”